mmastrac/kalos/README.md

 ## Features

- * Tiny VM with low requirements
+ * Tiny VM with low system resource requirements
  * Minimal C requirements: any C99-like compiler (`avr-gcc` and `openwatcom` are both supported)
- * Allocation-free parser for parsing scripts on-device
+ * Allocation-free parser and custom allocator support for parsing and running scripts on resource-constrained devices
+ * Pluggable string system to build your own to support extended character sets or memory requirements
- * Binary script format for pre- or external compilation in memory-constrained applications
+ * Binary script format for pre- or external compilation in constrained applications
  * Comprehensive control structures: `if`/`else`, `for` over iterators, `loop`, `break`/`continue`
  * IDL-based bindings to your code with dispatch code generator
- * Basic list support
+ * Basic list support (improvements coming in later revisions)
- * String interpolation
+ * String interpolation by default

-Script documentation coming soon.
+ * Varargs-style invocation

 ## Getting Started